ryanef/ryanfdev/src/content/project/astro-blog-cicd.md

 pubDate: "February 28 2024"
 heroImage: "/blog-images/cloudfront-blog.png"
 tags: ["AWS", "CloudFront", "Terraform", "AstroJS", "Github Actions"]
-description: "Deploy AWS infrastructure with Terraform and GitHub Actions"
+description: "Create AWS infrastructure with Terraform then push an AstroJS web application to GitHub.
+After a successful build of Astro, GitHub Actions deploys the app to AWS."
 ---
 ## Table of Contents